The Best Thing (Relient K song)

 "The Best Thing" is a song by American rock band Relient K. It was released as the third single from their fifth studio album, Five Score and Seven Years Ago.
 The song was released to Top 40 and Hot AC stations on April 10, 2007, and released to Christian Hit Radio on February 1, 2008.

 The song was included on the WOW Hits 2009 compilation album.
+It was also used in promotional spots tapped by ABC.

 Background

 Matt Thiessen, the lead singer, has described the song as, "The anti-Daniel Powter 'Bad Day' song, it's straight up positive."
 Musically, it "veers giddily between majestic piano flourishes and punked-out bliss delivered at breakneck speed."
 The group performed the song on The Tonight Show with Jay Leno on April 12, 2007.

 Chart performance

 The song peaked at number 29 on the US Hot Christian Songs chart.
 It also peaked at number 48 on the US CHR/Pop Top 50 chart.
 It was the 18th most-played song of 2008 on U.S. Contemporary Christian music radio stations according to R&R magazine's Christian CHR chart.